Prof9/Boktai-Solar-Sensor-Patches/readme.txt

 CLEAN ROMS:
   These patches were made for and tested on clean ROMs.
-While the chances are slim, due to the nature of the patches (they have all have an extension routine in free space) it's possible they might overwrite, or be overwritten by other hacks or patches.
+While the chances are slim, due to the nature of the patches (they all have an extension routine in free space) it's possible they might overwrite, or be overwritten by other hacks or patches.
 The extra routines have been placed in an empty region at the start of the ROM in an effort to avoid this, but it's always possible.
 The Boktai 3 patch has been tested with the English fan translation, though.

   Always make sure to use a verified source such as No-Intro to check whether you have a clean ROM.
 However, if you are not sure whether